-Encourage students to register at a junior college focusing on MSJC or a Vocational school before they graduate.
+2.3 Encourage students to register at a junior college focusing on MSJC or a Vocational school before they graduate.
 Our Think Together coordinator focuses on career schools for both field trips and internships.
-PLATT and UTI continue to recruit our students.
-We will also try to recruit Amazon to put on a series of events on our campus to both recruit and train students as employees.
+PLATT, UTI and Paul Mitchell continue to recruit our students.